conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 ![GitHubUserResponse](../images/2024/12/GitHubUserResponse.png)

-If I view the response in the debugger I can see the properties have been correctly serlialized to an object with the names I have specified.
+If I view the response in the debugger I can see the properties have been correctly serialized to an object with the names I have specified.

 ![GitHubUserObject](../images/2024/12/GitHubUserObject.png)